 Beyond the classroom, Cynthia plays a meaningful role in school life as the Yearbook Sponsor, Self-Defense Club Sponsor, and co-sponsor of Politics Central, where she mentors students in leadership, communication, and community engagement.
 Prior to her work at Central, she spent five years at TECH Freire Charter School, where she taught English, served as a Special Education Case Manager, and led grade-level teams in data-driven decision-making and school-wide professional development.
 Her earlier experience with Camelot Education further shaped her ability to support at-risk youth through compassionate, high-expectation teaching.

-Cynthia holds a Master of Education in Integrated Curriculum from the American College of Education—graduating with a 4.0 and earning both the Paige Board of Trustees Scholarship and KDP President’s Scholarship for her commitment to educational excellence.
+Cynthia holds a Master of Education in Curriculum and Instruction from the American College of Education—graduating with a 4.0 and earning both the Paige Board of Trustees Scholarship and KDP President’s Scholarship for her commitment to educational excellence.
 As a member of Kappa Delta Pi and a contributing author for its national publications, she is recognized for her expertise in curriculum design, relationship-building, and effective instructional practices.
+She was featured in The Executive Lens magazine, being honored as the "Top Visionary Leader Shaping the Future of Education in 2026," along with being recognized in Elite Business Chronicles magazine (2026) for "Building Classrooms that Nuture Excellence."

 Whether writing for educators, mentoring students, or evaluating national educator development programs, Cynthia remains steadfast in her belief that meaningful learning happens when education goes beyond academics, when every student feels seen, capable, and inspired.